It’s 2020 and it’s time to turn your business into a more lucrative and well-oiled machine. How? With a fitness membership site.

 Creating your fitness membership site means producing content that positions you as an authority.
 You need to have a fair amount of knowledge about fitness education you’ll share.

 As you move down your list of interests, indicate which you know most about.
 It’s also a good idea to identify knowledge gaps should you wish to learn more before establishing your fitness membership site.

 How Large is Your Audience?

-Audience size is just as important as the quality content.
+Audience size is just as important as quality content.
 You need to know that people are looking for a site like yours to increase the probability of launching and running a successful membership site.

 How do you establish your audience size?